The Door Below

-The Door Below is a collection of fantasy and horror and mystery short stories by author Hugh B. Cave.
+The Door Below is a collection of fantasy and horror and mystery short stories by American writer Hugh B. Cave.
 It was released in 1997 by Fedogan & Bremer in an edition of 1,100 copies, of which 100 were signed by the author.
 Many of the stories originally appeared in the magazines Horror Stories, Spicy Mystery Stories, Detective Fiction Weekly, Terror Tales, Fantasy Tales, Whispers, Crypt of Cthulhu, Shudder Stories, Borderland, Phantasm and Alfred Hitchcock's Mystery Magazine.